On completion of remediation work, the building should be formally handed back to the owner.

 - the information required under the Building Act.
 Clients must be given details of insurance the contractor holds, copies of guarantees/warranties that apply and details of the maintenance they must carry out, especially if maintenance is necessary to meet Building Code, guarantee or warranty requirements.

-The consultant should already be familiar with the BCA requirements for documentation (such as producer statements relating to design and installation, certificates, warranties and other records) and should ensure that the relevant parties provide these.
+The designer or building contractor should already be familiar with the BCA requirements for documentation (such as producer statements relating to design and installation, certificates, warranties and other records) and should ensure that the relevant parties provide these.

 The BCA may require a marked-up set of contract drawings (which need to be allowed for in the designer's fees) in order to record approved amendments to the building consent.
 How replacement timber framing is to be recorded should have been clarified as part of the tender process, and the BCA should be consulted on any specific local requirements.